lancehilliard/BusyLight/README.md

 ## Requirements

 * A [BlinkStick Square](https://www.blinkstick.com/products/blinkstick-square) must be connected to at least one Windows machine running BusyLight.
-  * otherwise, BusyLight will display a simulation of BlinkStick activity
+  * otherwise, BusyLight will display an approximate simulation of BlinkStick activity
     * (good for testing, if you're still debating the device purchase)
 * Some [configuration](https://github.com/lancehilliard/BusyLight/wiki/Configuration), including an [AMQP URL](https://github.com/lancehilliard/BusyLight/wiki/Messaging), must  be specified on every machine running BusyLight.